 For a full-time student, it probably takes a median time of about 5 years to complete a PhD.

 What is the difference in the Statistics degree and Applied Statistics degree?

-The applied statistics master's is a professional degree, intended for people who want to be statisticians in industry or government, or individuals wanting a background in statistical methods for use in connection with a PhD in another subject.
+The applied statistics master's is intended for people who want to be statisticians in industry or government, or individuals wanting a background in statistical methods for use in connection with a PhD in another subject.
 The highlight of this degree is the course STAT 2381 involving consultation under the supervision of a faculty member.
 Although one can go on to get a PhD in statistics after completing a master's in applied statistics, it takes an extra semester in comparison with getting a master's degree in statistics, because the applied statistics master's degree requires completion of two graduate-level courses in another discipline or disciplines.
 The MA degree in statistics is primarily an academic degree satisfied solely by course work in statistics and thus can be completed while a student is in progress towards a PhD in statistics.